November 10, 2025

 As a voter, I am deeply concerned about this bill because it would gut the Endangered Species Act and put our endangered animals at risk of extinction.
 The Endangered Species Act has prevented the extinction of over 99% of its listed species.
 My community in D.C is passionate about animal welfare, and we strongly support our bedrock environmental laws like the Endangered Species Act.

-Tip: You can ask to talk to or leave a message for the staffer who deals with the issues you are concerned about when you call – typically this is the Animal Welfare and/or Environment staffer.
-They will be the most familiar with the issue you are discussing!
+Tip: You can ask to leave a message for your representative’s staffer who deals with the issue you are calling about – for IFAW, this is typically this is the Animal Welfare and/or Environment staffer.

 Social media is a convenient tool for delivering messages farther and faster.
 Raise awareness about threats to wildlife within your communities by posting or reposting about key issues and sharing opportunities to engage via ICAN or other action platforms.